mfornace/lilwil/README.md

 ## Writing tests in C++

+`lilwil` is focused on being customizable and tries not to assume much about your desired behavior.
+As such, I think a good way to start using `lilwil` in a big project is to write your own header file, e.g. `Test.h`, which:

+- includes the `<lilwil/Test.h>` and `<lilwil/Macros.h>`, if you want it
+- makes any `using` statements (e.g. `using lilwil::Context`)
+- defines default printing behavior (see BLANK)
+- defines any other general-purpose functions, macros, or customizations you might want

 ### Unit test declaration
 Unit tests are functors which:
 - take a first argument of `lilwil::Context`